mjares/LearnHybridAutomata/README.md

 Traces must be provided as .txt files (examples can be found in the 'data' folder).

+Hybrid models are produced as .txt files starting with 'HA_...

 Python modules required:
 - fastdtw
 - scipy 1.7.2